Pauline Kael: Opinions

 Kael's opinions often ran contrary to her fellow critics'.
 Occasionally, she championed films considered critical failures, such as The Warriors and Last Tango in Paris.
 She was not especially cruel to some films that many critics deplored—such as the 1972 Man of La Mancha (she praised Sophia Loren's performance).
-She panned some films that had widespread critical admiration, such as Network, A Woman Under the Influence ("murky, ragmop"), The Loneliness of the Long Distance Runner, most experimental cinema (calling it "a creature of publicity and mutual congratulations on artistry"), most student films ("freshmen compositions"), It's a Wonderful Life, Shoah ("logy and exhausting"), Dances with Wolves ("a nature boy movie"), and 2001: A Space Odyssey ("monumentally unimaginative").
+She panned some films that had widespread critical admiration, such as Limelight, Network, A Woman Under the Influence ("murky, ragmop"), The Loneliness of the Long Distance Runner, most experimental cinema (calling it "a creature of publicity and mutual congratulations on artistry"), most student films ("freshmen compositions"), It's a Wonderful Life, Shoah ("logy and exhausting"), Dances with Wolves ("a nature boy movie"), and 2001: A Space Odyssey ("monumentally unimaginative").
 Her opinions' originality and the forceful way she expressed them won her ardent supporters and angry detractors.

 Kael's reviews included a pan of West Side Story (1961) that drew harsh replies from its fans; ecstatic reviews of Z and MASH that enormously boosted their popularity; and enthusiastic appraisals of Brian De Palma's early films.
 Her "preview" of Robert Altman's film Nashville appeared in print several months before the film was completed, in an attempt to prevent the studio from recutting the film and to catapult it to box-office success.
+She expressed misgivings about Salesman and Gimme Shelter (both directed by Albert Maysles, David Maysles, and Charlotte Zwerin), falsely alleging that Paul Brennan was in the roofing and siding business before playing a bible salesman for Salesman.
+The directors threatened to sue for libel and rebutted Kael's claims in an open letter to the magazine, although due to its policies at the time, the letter was not printed until 1996.

 Kael was an opponent of the auteur theory, criticizing it both in her reviews and in interviews.
 She preferred to analyze films without thinking about the director's other works.
 Andrew Sarris, a key proponent of the theory, debated it with Kael in the pages of The New Yorker and various film magazines.
 Kael argued that a film should be considered a collaborative effort.
 In "Raising Kane", she argues that Citizen Kane relies extensively on the distinctive talents of Mankiewicz and cinematographer Gregg Toland.